Time–frequency analysis: Applications

 The following applications need not only the time–frequency distribution functions but also some operations to the signal.
 The Linear canonical transform (LCT) is really helpful.
 By LCTs, the shape and location on the time–frequency plane of a signal can be in the arbitrary form that we want it to be.
 For example, the LCTs can shift the time–frequency distribution to any location, dilate it in the horizontal and vertical direction without changing its area on the plane, shear (or twist) it, and rotate it (Fractional Fourier transform).
 This powerful operation, LCT, make it more flexible to analyze and apply the time–frequency distributions.
+The time-frequency analysis have been applied in various applications like, disease detection from biomedical signals and images, vital sign extraction from physiological signals, brain-computer interface from brain signals, machinery fault diagnosis from vibration signals, interference mitigation in spread spectrum communication systems.